 NBA: Stern remains in serious condition after brain surgery

-NEW YORK, NY – Former NBA Commissioner David Stern remains in serious condition following emergency brain surgery last week.
+NEW YORK – Former NBA Commissioner David Stern remains in serious condition following emergency brain surgery last week.

 The league said Tuesday that Stern is surrounded by his loved ones and receiving great care.
 The NBA says both the league and Stern’s family appreciate the outpouring of support.